 Shiitake Cauliflower Risotto Stacks: From Spabettie, these cauliflower risotto stacks feature sautéed shiitakes.
 It’s an impressive and flavorful comfort food recipe!

-Appetizers, Side Dishes, & More
+Fresh shiitake appetizers, Side Dishes, & More

 Air Fryer Mushrooms: From Running to the Kitchen, air fryer mushrooms are one of their favorite quick and easy side dishes.
 A blend of baby portobello and shiitake mushrooms are coated in a delicious garlic soy sauce then air fried to perfection in just 20 minutes.

 How to Make Vegan Mushroom “Bacon”: This simple recipe infuses mushrooms with a bacon-y flavor.
 See how to easily make vegan mushroom bacon with a few simple ingredients.
 I think shiitakes are the best variety to use for this recipe!